sebastianspicker/chronikwerk/docs/deploy.md

 Keep `ADMIN__ENABLED=false` until the documented web and PDF release gates pass.
-Before enabling it, provision the Compose `admin-state` volume (or an equivalent writable systemd path), place the service behind TLS and the existing trusted-network boundary, and set a high-entropy token outside Git:
+Before enabling it, provision the Compose `admin-state` volume (or an equivalent writable systemd path), place the service behind TLS and the existing trusted-network boundary, and set a high-entropy token of at least 32 characters outside Git.
+The placeholder below must be replaced:

 ```bash
 ADMIN__ENABLED=true